Calgary Flames: Mascot

 Harvey the Hound is the Flames' mascot.
 He was created in 1983 to serve both with the Flames and the Calgary Stampeders of the Canadian Football League.
 Harvey was the first mascot in the NHL.
-Harvey is famous for an incident in January 2003 where he had his tongue ripped out by Edmonton Oilers head coach Craig MacTavish as he was harassing their bench.
-The incident made headlines throughout North America and led to much humour, including having many other NHL team mascots arrive at the 2003 All-Star Game with their tongues hanging out.
+In January 2003, Edmonton Oilers head coach Craig MacTavish ripped out the mascot's tongue as he was harassing their bench.
+The incident led to other NHL team mascots arriving at the 2003 All-Star Game with their tongues hanging out.